How To Optimize Your Images For WordPress

 Optimizing Images for Search Engines

 This will increase the visibility and accessibility of your brand, as well as traffic to your site by having your site’s images listed more frequently in Google Image searches.
-Image optimization takes very little time and can make a huge difference in your site traffic.
-Here are just a few additional tips to help your images rank higher.
+Image optimization takes very little time and can make a huge difference in your site’s traffic.

-XML Image SITEMAPS
+Create XML Image Sitemaps